rmartinez93/AddGoogleToTerminal/readme.md

     $ google --images "puppies"
     $ google --news "world news"

 This will open up your default browser and present you with the search results to whatever you choose to search.
+Note, any flags must be presented as the second argument.

 **Instructions**